 Banking ombudsman is essentially an independent arbitrator who will fairly resolve the complaints/disputes in bank service.
 The scheme virtually covers all banking transactions related grievances except credit decision of the banks.
-To quote some of the grounds for complaints/deficiencies by a customer against bank services can be of credit card complaints, internet banking, deficiencies in providing promised services by both bank and its sales agents, levying service charges such as levying foreclosure charges/pre-payment penalties on all floating rate home loans/all floating rate loans or levying SMS charges on actual usage basis or levying penal charges on non-maintenance of minimum balances in inoperative accounts, non-adherence to Fair Practices Code (BCSBI) adopted by individual banks etc. The complaints may be related to non-adherence to prescribed working hours, refusal to accept or delay in accepting, payments towards taxes, refusal to issue/delay in issuing or failure to service or delay in servicing, or redemption of government securities, refusal to close or delay in the closing of accounts etc.
+To quote some of the grounds for complaints/deficiencies by a customer against bank services can be of credit card complaints, internet banking, deficiencies in providing promised services by both bank and its sales agents, levying service charges such as levying foreclosure charges/pre-payment penalties on all floating rate home loans/all floating rate loans or levying SMS charges on actual usage basis or levying penal charges on non-maintenance of minimum balances in inoperative accounts, on disbursement or delay in disbursement of pension, non-adherence to Fair Practices Code (BCSBI) adopted by individual banks etc.

 Non-entertainment of complaints: